Guide to routing to your Bitwarden Server via nginx reverse proxy

 Many applications also come with suggested nginx configurations, which are an excellent starting point to add code-blocks for other proxy-destinations and virtual-hosts.

-In the guide below, the nginx configuration file must firstly be primed, with the 3 destinations defined in server blocks, after which certbot will be able to make the necessary changes to enable SSL termination.
+In order for this to take place, the nginx configuration file must firstly be primed, with the 3 destinations defined in server blocks, after which certbot will be able to make the necessary changes to enable SSL termination.
+While the ‘priming’ for the additional sites and services used to demonstrate the reverse proxy being a front-end for multiple destinations are outside of the scope of this article, an example initial nginx config, ready for modification by the certbot nginx plugin, can be found below.

 Initial nginx configuration